MobileFirst-Platform-Developer-Center/PincodeSwiftSiriShorcut/README.md

 3. Run the application in the iOS Simulator or physical device.
 Press the **Get Balance** button and enter "1234" to display the balance.

-4. Press the **Add to Siri** button to add the Siri Shorcut and fetch the balance from Siri.
+4. Press the **Add to Siri** button to add the Siri Shortcut and fetch the balance from Siri.

 > **Tip:** you can update the bundled SDK by running the command `pod update` from the project's root folder.